sharwell/ha-tea-timer/docs/troubleshooting.md

   2. If `remaining` is missing, the card estimates it from `duration` and `last_changed` and flags the drift when it exceeds two seconds.
 - **Fix:** Allow one or two updates after reconnection—the card re-syncs to the server value.
-If you prefer to pause instead of estimating, set `disableClockSkewEstimator: true` in the card configuration.
+If you prefer to bypass the estimator, set `disableClockSkewEstimator: true`; the card will seed from the local clock with a ±1 s safety band until the next server snapshot arrives.

 ## Card unavailable in Lovelace